enkidevs/curriculum/lua/lua-core/lua-in-games/lua-in-games-ii.md

 One example of the usefulness of Lua in a game can be seen in the **popular game World of Warcraft (WoW)**.
 Lua scripts are used extensively in World of Warcraft to **allow players to customize** their user interface, automate tasks, and create add-ons to enhance their gameplay experience.

 Not only can developers use Lua to create games, but **players can write such scripts to tailor their game experience** to their preferences, making it more enjoyable and efficient!

+---

+## Practice

+What purpose is there for players to be able to use Lua for games? ???

+- Create small things to customize their own game experience
+- Access a game's code and recreate it one by one
+- Ruin the experience for other players
+- There isn't.
+Why would players use Lua if they're playing the game?